 Before you embark on the hike to Trolltunga, a small detour to Åkrafjorden brings you to the stunning Langfossen waterfall, proudly mentioned by CNN to be one of the world’s most beautiful. Åkrafjorden Oppleving has fjordcruises departing each wednesday in July and August, or you can climb to the top of the waterfall via the old farm road.

 The twin falls Låtefossen lie ahead as you drive through the Odda valley, and if you opt for waterfall bike safari with Trolltunga Active you will discover many more, from well-known photo spots to hidden falls along old mountain roads.
 Visitors come from all over the world to the small town of Odda and the unique rock formation Trolltunga.
 From Skjeggedal, the hike to the famous plateau and back takes 10-12 hrs, and an early start and proper hiking equipment is needed, as well as food and water for the duration of the hike.
 Once you reach the plateau, where the “troll’s tongue” hangs above lake Ringedalsvatnet against the stunning backdrop of wild mountains, it is more than worth the long hike.
 The experienced guide team at Trolltunga Active have guided hikes for all seasons, and even more adventures in store.
-Spend the night at the plateau on an overnight camping tour, or get your adrenaline going on a zipline or by scaling the steep Via Ferrata.
+Spend the night at the plateau on an overnight sunset/sunrise tour, or get your adrenaline going on a zipline or by scaling the steep Via Ferrata.

 Trolltunga - Ullensvang - Voss, 95 km, 2 h